3.0 Kings Creek Catchment: Riparian Conditions

 3.4.1 Headwater Sampling Locations

-The RVCA Stream Characterization program assessed Headwater Drainage Features for the Middle Irish subwatershed in 2014.
+The RVCA Stream Characterization program assessed Headwater Drainage Features for the Jock River subwatershed in 2015.
 This protocol measures zero, first and second order headwater drainage features (HDF).
 It is a rapid assessment method characterizing the amount of water, sediment transport, and storage capacity within headwater drainage features (HDF).
 RVCA is working with other Conservation Authorities and the Ministry of Natural Resources and Forestry to implement the protocol with the goal of providing standard datasets to support science development and monitoring of headwater drainage features.
 An HDF is a depression in the land that conveys surface flow.
 Additionally, this module provides a means of characterizing the connectivity, form and unique features associated with each HDF (OSAP Protocol, 2013).
 In 2015 the program sampled 26 sites at road crossings in the Kings Creek catchment area (Figure 38).

 3.4.2 Headwater Feature Type